pcheng17/aoc-python/2023/README.md

 was not able to get this right on the first try, so I decided to just take the brute force approach: for each block to disintegrate, re-run my "simulation" from Part A to see how many blocks would end up resettling.

+### Day 23

+Man, this one was hard.
+I used BFS in Part A, but got stuck on how to properly implement a visited set to prevent myself from walking over the same route.
+After quite a bit of time, I realized that every ghost that gets spawned to explore a new route needs to know its history of visited nodes, so, so every element in the queue (a ghost that needs to be processed) must also store a set.
+Then, the trick was that, when adding a new item to the queue, the new item's history of visited nodes **must** be a new copy of the history of visited nodes of the item that spawned it.
+This way, the history of visited nodes of the parent ghost is not modified when the child ghost explores a new path.

+Part B was brutal.
+I tried to improve my code for Part A, but I think the problem was just too large to be done in a naive BFS way.
+Bonsoon was the real MVP behind my solution.
+He observed that the map was actually a maze with where all the channels were only one tile wide, so in most of the map, there was only one way to walk.
+Where there were multiple ways to walk, the maze had a branch point where a decision of direction had to be made.
+Bonsoon's idea was to first extract all the branch points of the map, including the start and end, to form a coarse approximation of the maze; this forms a graph.
+Then, find all pair-wise max distances between nodes of this graph by using the maze under the restriction that we never cross over our own path, and we never walk through another branch point; this produces a weighted graph.
+Finally, use BFS on this weighted graph to find the largest distance from start to end.

+After much debugging, I was able to produce a solution.
+Surprisingly, it wasn't fast, but it worked.
+Thanks Bonsoon!